 History of the Destruction of Troy

-The popular historical work by Guido de Columnis in a grandiose 14th century French manuscript: this magnificent edition of the History of the Destruction of Troy, whose provenance is associate with famous names, is stored in the Russian National Library in St. Petersburg.
-Two French miniaturists created the impressive visual adornment of the manuscript at the end of the 14th century, clearly influenced by the Italian Quattrocento and yet completely rooted within the tradition of the period’s outstanding French illumination.
-In this way, the work of Guido de Columnis can be discovered in a magnificent combination with outstanding illumination!
+The popular historical work by Guido de Columnis (around 1210 - around 1287) in a superbly illuminated 14th century French manuscript: this magnificent copy of the History of the Destruction of Troy, whose provenance is linked to great names in modern Russian history, is kept in the Russian National Library in St. Petersburg under the shelfmark Lat.F.v.IV.5.
+Two French miniaturists created the manuscript's impressive book decoration towards the end of the 14th century, which consists of 35 vibrantly colored miniatures – one miniature for each chapter.
+They are clearly influenced by the pioneering Italian art of the Quattrocento and yet also represent the tradition of the outstanding French book illumination of the time.
+Both the miniatures and the 35 wonderful decorated initials are lavishly adorned with golden details and make the important literary work of Guido de Columnis shine.

 History of the Destruction of Troy